squareplanetdesign/requirejs-min-plugin/README.md

 Forcing your application to load debug versions of the files
 ===============================================================

-Finally lets change the config to force it to load the debug versions of the files.
+Next lets change the config to force it to load the debug versions of the files.

-To do this just add the debug flag to th require js configuration as follows:
+To do this just add the debug flag to the require js configuration as follows:

 index.html: